Skip to main content

 3. Insulin Sensitivity ∞ Cortisol promotes glucose release from the liver, contributing to elevated blood sugar and potentially exacerbating insulin resistance.

-Conversely, a diet rich in anti-inflammatory compounds, such as antioxidants from colorful fruits and vegetables, and omega-3 from fatty fish, can mitigate systemic inflammation and support a more balanced HPA axis response.
+Conversely, a diet rich in anti-inflammatory compounds, such as antioxidants from colorful fruits and vegetables, and omega-3 fatty acids from fatty fish, can mitigate systemic inflammation and support a more balanced HPA axis response.
 This dietary strategy helps to reduce the chronic stress burden on the body, allowing for more optimal hormonal regulation.

 Genetic Polymorphisms and Nutrient-Hormone Interactions